 Prognostication.
 Divination.
 Prophecy

 Many take prophecy to mean ‘making predictions.’
 The understanding here is that God speaks to a prophet who simply quotes Him.
 But this is only half the story.
 For those who know, predicting the future is not a way to describe what a prophet does.
 Just a predictive ability does not make a prophet, nor is prophecy simply a regurgitation of what has been made known to a prophet.
-The prophet is first and foremost called to God’s righteousness; to live a righteous life and to model it, showing to everyone else how God wants us to live in the world.
+A prophet is first and foremost one who has been called to God’s righteousness; to live a righteous life and to model it, showing to everyone else how God wants us to live in the world.
 This is the only setting that gives prophecy meaning; for the prophet not only to tell us but to show us.
 In other words, a prophet’s life will model absolute obedience, even when he or she is feeling stupid about it.
 The reason is that God’s wisdom which the prophet operates in actually neutralizes his or her own wisdom.
 Following the line of this thought, because other things may behave and act like prophecy, a distinction has been made here.

 Prognostication is the ability to predict future events based on present signs and symptoms in the environment.
 An economist for example, will be able to predict a recession by simply observing trends in the economy.
 Divination on the other hand looks to the unseen or the supernatural–gods, spirits, powers of the unseen world–in order to interpret what is happening in the world, or in order to predict future events.